Gravitational wave: Introduction

 Gravitational waves do not strongly interact with matter in the way that electromagnetic radiation does.
 This allows for the observation of events involving exotic objects in the distant universe that cannot be observed with more traditional means such as optical telescopes or radio telescopes; accordingly, gravitational wave astronomy gives new insights into the workings of the universe.

 In particular, gravitational waves could be of interest to cosmologists as they offer a possible way of observing the very early universe.
 This is not possible with conventional astronomy, since before recombination the universe was opaque to electromagnetic radiation.
 Precise measurements of gravitational waves will also allow scientists to test more thoroughly the general theory of relativity.

 In principle, gravitational waves can exist at any frequency.
 Very low frequency waves can be detected using pulsar timing arrays.
-In this technique, the timing of approximately 100 pulsars spread widely across our galaxy is monitored over the course of years.
+In this technique, the timing of approximately 100 pulsars spread widely across the Milky Way is monitored over the course of years.
 Detectable changes in the arrival time of their signals can result from passing gravitational waves generated by merging supermassive black holes (SMBH) with wavelengths measured in light-years.
 These timing changes can be used to locate the source of the waves.

 Using this technique, astronomers have discovered the 'hum' of various SMBH mergers occurring in the universe.
 Stephen Hawking and Werner Israel list different frequency bands for gravitational waves that could plausibly be detected, ranging from 10^{−7} Hz up to 10^{11} Hz.